LIS

 8. Providing follow-up instruction, education, and counseling to guide the individual and develop a supportive relationship that promotes the ISP;

-9. Advocating for individuals in response to their changing needs, based on changes in the ISP;
+9. Advocating for the individual in response to the individual's changing needs based on changes in the ISP;

 10. Planning for transitions in the individual's life;